Songtech-0912/notli-notes/src/AP-US-History-Reference.md

   * If forces are launched without Congressional approval, the Act gave a 90 day window for the president to direct troops, of which the last 30 days were required to withdraw forces
   * Essentially a "check" on the executive branch's power (presidency)
   * Nixon vetoed it, but Congress passed it anyway
-* End of 1970s - mainstream American people felt betrayed by the government, confused, and had very little faith
+* End of 1970s - mainstream American people felt betrayed by the government, confused, and were losing faith

 ## Carter Administration

 * High point - Camp David accords
 * Low point - Iran Hostage Crisis
   * USA/UK used secret forces to overthrow Mossadegh after he tried to nationalize Iran's oil industry - Eisenhower doctrine